Module Introduction

 Empathy is the quality of being in tune with the emotions of others.
 Sometimes the term empathy refers to the ability to imagine and understand how other people might be thinking or feeling (what researchers call cognitive empathy or perspective-taking); other times it indicates the capacity to sense others’ emotions and experience feelings that mirror theirs (referred to as emotional or affective empathy).

-Empathy is what enables us to extend beyond our own point of view and truly care for each other.
+Empathy is what enables us to move beyond our own point of view and truly care for each other.
 Though empathy alone does not guarantee positive behavior—in fact, if other social-emotional skills are lacking, empathy can be overwhelming and counterproductive.
 At the same time, it is often considered a vital foundation of morality and prosocial (kind and helpful) action.

 Spark Interest